peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 At this moment, consider everything you have learnt.
 Be sincere and true for the following.

-Answer these questions:
+Ask yourself these questions:

 - Is porn beneficial to me?

-- Are sexual activities without sincere love (with a partner beneficial to me?
+- Are sexual activities without sincere love to a partner beneficial to me?

-If you think either of these is true, you have misinterpreted some part of the book.
-If you understand both of these questions to be false, then you next shall make this promise to yourself.
+In knowing both of these statements to be false, without lying to yourself, in true sincerity, continue.

-Say this in your head, with faith and true sincerity:
+Say this in your head, in faith and true sincerity:

-"From this day, I will not allow myself to remain using porn and masturbation because I have understood them to be not beneficial.
+"From this day, I will not allow myself to remain using porn and masturbation because I understand them to be not beneficial.
- Instead, I will seek out sincere and pure relationships, and I will harness my sexual energy to reach a higher level of fulfilment and success in my life."
+ Instead, I will seek sincere and pure relationships, and I will harness my sexual energy to reach a higher level of fulfilment and success in my life."

 From now onwards, you no longer have to partake in the endless chase towards temporary freedom.
 Instead, you can experience what you have always been searching for - true freedom.